ooominds/Deep_text_modelling/README.md

 - keras
 - pyndl

-In addition, for the evaluation stage, we highly recommend the use of these two packages (see the above examples for illustrations of their use):
+In addition, the following two packages are useful for the evaluation stage, as shown in the examples above:

 - talos (optional)
 - scikit-learn (optional)